encode/django-rest-framework/docs/tutorial/3-class-based-views.md

 ## Using generic class based views

 Using the mixin classes we've rewritten the views to use slightly less code than before, but we can go one step further.
-REST framework provides a set of already mixed-in generic views that we can use to trim down `views.py` even more.
+REST framework provides a set of already mixed-in generic views that we can use to trim down our `views.py` module even more.

     from snippets.models import Snippet
     from snippets.serializers import SnippetSerializer